-There are a lot of different definitions out there to what travel hacking truly means.
+There are a lot of different definitions out there of what travel hacking truly means.
 In this guide, I’ll show you everything you need to know about travel hacking and how to get started.

+I’ve been fortunate enough to travel to over 20+ countries in the last two years through travel hacking.
 I’m not done yet.
 There is so much left to explore in the world.
 We only get so many trips around the sun.
 We have to make the most of it.

+Travel hacking has unlocked new adventures and provided me with new perspectives on life.
 To accumulate rewards points, you either have to make it happen on your own or actually earn rewards points from paying cash for your stays, flights, meals, etc.

-What sounds fun is generating rewards points for little out of pocket cost to you…
+Paying money to generate travel rewards?
+That doesn’t sound fun.
+What sounds fun is generating travel rewards for the little out-of-pocket cost to you…

 I’ll show you exactly how.
 You can use our free travel hacking spreadsheet to monitor your credit card points and credit inquiries.
-It’s completely free to use and takes 5 seconds to download.

 What is travel hacking?